Are you one of those people that genuinely believe that all types of cheese make anything that much tastier?

-Once the cheese is formed, it’s rinsed and brushed with a saltwater and bacteria solution.
-This helps encourage molds to appear.
-(Yum!)
+Once the cheese is formed, it’s rinsed and brushed with a saltwater and bacteria solution to encourage the molds to grow.

-Semi-soft cheeses are ideal for snacks, desserts, sandwiches and other recipes where the cheese needs to be melted.
+Semi-soft cheeses are ideal for great snacks, desserts, sandwiches, and other recipes where you need to melt the cheese.

 This type of cheese is responsible for some of the stinkiest cheeses in the world!

 The infamous Limburger fermented cheese packs a pungent aroma that reminds you of a pair of old sneakers.
 Ew….